 We care about the wellbeing of Berkshire residents.
-And our dedicated Adult Safeguarding & Hospital Discharge/Avoidance Officer service provision helps us to protect some of our most vulnerable residents.
+And our dedicated out of hours social care provision helps us to protect some of our most vulnerable residents.
 We work with health colleagues, families and the police to assess, plan, implement and evaluate treatment to help people live as independently – and fully – as possible.
-Our Adult Safeguarding & Hospital Discharge/Avoidance officers in the Emergency Duty Service specialise in assessing and managing the risk involved in protecting vulnerable adults, distinguishing levels of risk for different situations to prevent harm and abuse as early as possible.
-It’s a challenging role.
+Our Screening Officers act as first point of contact for members of the public and partner agencies with enquiries or concerns about a child, young person or vulnerable adult, providing appropriate information and advice.
 But you’ll have excellent support from your manager, and expert guidance on hand whenever you need it.
 You’ll also have the time to go above and beyond, along with the chance to express your ideas about how we can make our service even better.

-This is an exciting time to be joining the service.
+This is an exciting time to be joining the service as we are in the process of remodelling our service structure.
 EDS is already seen as a safe and effective service, safeguarding the children and vulnerable adults of Berkshire and has received positive feedback from both Ofsted and CQC.
 In what other team could you work with so many professionals who are all experts in crisis intervention and specialists within their own field of social work and health?

 You will be supported to carry out the following duties, responsibilities and training...

-You will be supported to work as a part of a varied and dedicated team in an environment that will provide you the opportunity to develop new skills as an adult safeguarding practitioner.
+You will be supported to work as a part of a varied and dedicated team in an environment that will provide you the opportunity to develop new skills as a frontline screening officer.

 The benefits you will experience are...